 - a = Boiler Hot water generator is switched on. - b = 40° Hot water temperature 40°C - c = 60° Hot water temperature 60°C - d = BOOST Targeted, rapid heating of boiler contents (Boiler priority) for a maximum time window of 40 minutes.
 Then the water temperature is kept at the higher level for two post-heating cycles (about 62°C).
-After reaching the water temperature, heating of - This symbol flashes until the required water temperature has been reached.
+After reaching the water temperature, heating of the room continues. - This symbol flashes until the required water temperature has been reached. - A hot water temperature of 40°C can only be maintained with combined room and water heating for a limited time.